 P3469L11

-Figure 25-1—Packet structure for the SC mode PPDU with CBW540 MHz
+Figure 25-1—PPDU structure for the SC mode PPDU with CBW540 MHz

-Figure 25-2—Packet structure for the SC mode PPDU with CBW1080 MHz
+Figure 25-2—PPDU structure for the SC mode PPDU with CBW1080 MHz

-Figure 25-3—Packet structure for the OFDM mode PPDU
+Figure 25-3—PPDU structure for the OFDM mode PPDU

 P3471L10

-The windowing function w T Field (nT S ) is used to smooth the transition between adjacent fields in the packet where OFDM mode modulation is employed.
+The windowing function w T Field (nT S ) is used to smooth the transition between adjacent fields in the PPDU where OFDM mode modulation is employed.

 P3471L41

-The CMMG PHY preamble is the part of the PHY PPDU that is used for packet detection, AGC, frequency offset estimation, synchronization, indication of transmission mode (Control mode, SC mode, or OFDM mode), indication of transmission bandwidth (540 MHz or 1080 MHz), and channel estimation.
-The format of the preamble is common to both SC packets and OFDM packets and consists of a Short Training field followed by a Channel Estimation field.
-The content of the Short Training field is the same between SC and OFDM packets (see 25.3.5.2 (CMMG Short Training field)), but the content of the Channel Estimation field is not the same between such packets (see 25.3.5.3 (CMMG Channel Estimation field)).
+The CMMG PHY preamble is the part of the PHY PPDU that is used for PPDU detection, AGC, frequency offset estimation, synchronization, indication of transmission mode (Control mode, SC mode, or OFDM mode), indication of transmission bandwidth (540 MHz or 1080 MHz), and channel estimation.
+The format of the preamble is common to both SC PPDUs and OFDM PPDUs and consists of a Short Training field followed by a Channel Estimation field.
+The content of the Short Training field is the same between SC and OFDM PPDUs (see 25.3.5.2 (CMMG Short Training field)), but the content of the Channel Estimation field is not the same between such PPDUs (see 25.3.5.3 (CMMG Channel Estimation field)).

 P3479L35